Per-and Polyfluoroalkyl Substances | Chemical Insights

 The ability to repel water, sweat, grease and stains

 But the same properties that make PFAS so attractive for consumer and commercial use also contribute to potential exposure and human health risks.
 PFAS are made up of chains of carbon and fluorine atoms.
 The carbon-fluorine bond is arguably the strongest chemical bond in nature.
-This means that PFAS do not readily degrade in the environment or in the human body and is why they have the nickname “forever chemicals.”

 PFAS are ubiquitous environmental contaminants and are commonly known as “FOREVER CHEMICALS.”